sbtourist/clamq/README.md

     (start consumer)
     (close consumer)

-### Synchronous (seqable) message consumers
+### Message sequences

+Message sequences are synchronous consumers based on Clojure lazy sequences, consuming messages only when actually requested to do so.

-In order to use synchronous message consumers, you need the following namespaces:
+In order to establish a message sequence, you need the following namespaces:

     (use 'clamq.protocol.seqable)

-Synchronous message consumers are based on Clojure lazy sequences, consuming messages only when actually requested to do so.

-First you need to define a synchronous consumer as follows:
+Then, you need to define a seqable consumer, which will act as the provider for the message sequence:

     (def consumer (seqable connection configuration))